-The mobilisation of activities will be set out with the Data Migration and Cutover artefacts produced within the Transition Workstream.
+The mobilisation of activities will be set out in the Data Cleanse Plan artefacts produced within the Transition Workstream.
 The key issues and risks identified within this document will be subject to further detailed analysis which will quantify and prioritise related data improvement activities.